The bell rings and chaos ensues.

 - Pray and rely on God.
 God is there to help in everything, and He certainly can and will help you develop an effective classroom.
 Pray constantly and rely on Him for strength and wisdom.
 If you don’t have a relationship with God, I strongly encourage you to find out more because He is the greatest source of help and strength you could ever have.

 These keys will get you started on the right path, but there’s so much more to discuss.
-If you’re having trouble controlling your classroom, you won’t want to miss our free Classroom Management Solutions training.
-We’ll be sharing how a simple 5-step plan to regain control of your classroom (yes, even this late in the year).
+If you’re having trouble controlling your classroom, don’t miss our FREE How to Reduce Disruptions without Yelling, Begging, or Bribing.

 And if you're an administrator looking for help for your teachers, you'll definitely want to check out Classroom Management 101.
 It's a complete, organized system to help your teachers develop & implement a strong classroom management plan.
 Find out more about Classroom Management 101.